Ending early child marriage

 CARE also advocates at the local, national, and global levels to increase the commitment to ending child marriage, through passing laws to protect girls and prevent child marriage, and implementing laws that already exist.
 Our advocacy extends beyond a focus on formal policy change, towards the larger goal of influencing social and structural change to address early marriage.

-South Sudan 10 years on: Local women leading change...World Refugee Day: Iman Al-Sin, a Syrian refugee, reflects on refugees’ lack of rights.Four Syrian girls share their hopes and dreams to mark International Day of the Girl.
+South Sudan 10 years on: Local women leading changeAs South Sudan celebrates 10 years of independence, it faces the worst humanitarian crisis in its short...World Refugee Day: Iman Al-Sin, a Syrian refugee, reflects on refugees’ lack of rights.Four Syrian girls share their hopes and dreams to mark International Day of the Girl.